barelyelectric/xmv2wmv/README.md

 # Batch scripts for converting XMV to WMV and MP4
 -----------------------------------------------

+*Note*: Native .xmv audio skips quite badly in Windows VLC.
+Forcing ffmpeg to recalculate timestamps appears to fix that.

+---

 ### How to install ffmpeg in Windows (and add it to path) - https://phoenixnap.com/kb/ffmpeg-windows

 ---